 When to use this form

-You can use this VA form in two ways:
+Use this VA form when:

-If you are applying for CHAMPVA, (Civilian Health and Medical Program of the Department of Veterans Affairs), and have other health insurance, submit this VA form as part of your CHAMPVA application.
+You’re applying for CHAMPVA (Civilian Health and Medical Program of the Department of Veterans Affairs), and have other health insurance to declare as part of your VA Form 10-10d application.

-If you need to report changes in your other health insurance, such as new beneficiaries or coverage changes, use this VA form.
+Or you need to report changes in your other health insurance, such as new beneficiaries or coverage changes.

 Download VA Form 10-7959c (PDF)